André Santos

-André Clarindo dos Santos (born 8 March 1983) is a Brazilian footballer who most recently played for Figueirense.
-Santos is a left-back, who can also be deployed as a left winger.
+André Clarindo dos Santos (born 8 March 1983) is a Brazilian former professional footballer who played as a left-back.
+He was also utilised as an attacking midfielder or left winger.
 On 15 June 2009, he made his first international appearance as a substitute in a match against Egypt.
 Santos participated and helped Brazil capture the 2009 FIFA Confederations Cup.
 He joined Arsenal from Fenerbahçe in August 2011.

 Early life and career

 André Santos spent his early career with Figueirense, Flamengo and Atlético Mineiro.

 Corinthians

 In 2008, Santos moved to Corinthians, with Figueirense retaining 50% economic rights for the future transfer fee.
 The deal was partially financed by DIS Esporte, to which Corinthians later sold 22.5% of the rights. along with Dentinho and Renato, for R$ 5.4 million total fee.
 Corinthians also sold 40% rights to Turbo Sports, for R$3.6 million and after that partnered with the investor to sign Figueirense's remain 50% rights, making Corinthians own 37.5% of the players' rights after the deal.
 However, Corinthians did not pay Turbo Sports for its portion of the transfer fee (from Fenerbahçe), after which the company sued Corinthians.